 Each distance learning classroom is equipped with two-way, fully interactive audio/video equipment.
-The equipment consists of:
+Most distance learning classrooms utilize the following equipment:

 - a.
 An overhead-mounted document camera to display visual material and serve as an "electronic chalkboard." - b.
 A camera focused on the teacher.
 In most rooms, this camera is in the front of the room. - c.
-A camera focused on the students in the front of the room. - d.
+A camera in the front of the room focused on the students. - d.
 One (1) or two (2) ceiling microphones, a surface-mounted microphone at the teacher station, and a lavalier wireless microphone for the teacher.
 In a handful of rooms, surface-mounted microphones at each student table are utilized instead of ceiling microphones. - e.
 Two displays (most often one projection system and one LCD flat panel display) in the front of the room for student and teacher viewing of each remote site and any material displayed by means of the document camera, computer, and interactive whiteboard panel. - f.
 A Blu-ray player for local presentation use. - g.
 Teacher station touch screen controls to select the camera to be active and to adjust the cameras (pan, tilt, zoom). - h.
 A phone/fax/copy machine to transmit hardcopy between sites (quizzes, homework, instructions, etc.) and to contact students individually through a phone call. - i.
 Computers at the student desks (in some classrooms).